An introduction to getting staff interested in your vision and values

 The cold hard facts

-Now you’ve learnt about the underlying factors that affect staff interest in vision and values, use our action plan to direct your improvement efforts
+Now you’ve learnt about what it takes to get staff interested in your vision and values, use our action plan to direct your next steps.